 MDPL started the SOS (Save Our Senator) campaign to prevent demolition of the Senator Hotel.
-Although the hotel was demolished (see May 3, 1988), MDPL’s efforts delayed demolition for more than a year.
+Although the hotel was demolished ( October 13, 1988 ), MDPL’s efforts delayed demolition for more than a year.
 The public outcry that MDPL created resulted in the City Commission passing a strengthened local preservation ordinance that could prevent demolition.

 The Biscaya Hotel (1925), at 650 West Avenue, was demolished.
 MDPL mounted an unsuccessful campaign to save the hotel, originally the Floridian Hotel and the last remaining example of the grand bayside hotels.